America First Legal Pursuing Lawsuit Against Critical Race Theory: Stephen Miller

 For decades, left-leaning lawyer organizations such as the American Civil Liberties Union (ACLU) have been pushing liberal agendas through legal fights in various courts.
 The ACLU reportedly raised just under $120 million in online donations and its members increased to 1.84 million from 400,000 within a year and a half after Trump won the 2016 presidential election.

-However, legal efforts from the conservative side to push back the left-leaning agenda are relatively small and not at the same level.
+However, legal efforts from the conservative side to push back against the left-leaning agenda are relatively small and not as well established.

 Miller urged Republicans and conservatives to fight back instead of just focusing on “raising their families, living their lives, pursuing their dreams.”